alexjvr1/Stalkies/README.md

 2. Assemble mtDNA genome using Organelle-PBA specifically designed for PacBio data or [MitoHiFi](https://github.com/marcelauliano/MitoHiFi) designed for HiFi reads.

 Organelle_PBA paper [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5219736/); and software [here](https://github.com/aubombarely/Organelle_PBA)

+Or map raw reads to an available mitogenome (sister species or same species, or combine all available references in a single reference fasta file).
+Use [minimap2](https://github.com/lh3/minimap2) to map and extract the scaffolds that match the reference mitogenomes.

 ### 2. Automated assembly